elinaawise/mutslam/README.md

   </property>
 ```

 ...or execute the following command in the shell.
+I think the following should
+work w/ a running tserver, but have not tried it.

 ```